waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## IV.
 Current Objectives & Plans
 *   **Primary Goal:** Defeat Pryce, the Mahogany Town Gym Leader, to earn the Glacier Badge.
-*   **Current Obstacle:** A Fisher is blocking the gym entrance at (6, 14).
+*   **Current Obstacle:** A Fisher is blocking the gym entrance at (6, 14) in Mahogany Town.
 *   **Current Plan:**
-    1. Travel to Mahogany Town.
+    1. Acquire a Pokémon that can learn Fly to improve travel efficiency.
+My Hoothoot in the PC is the primary candidate.
-    2. Conduct a thorough sweep of the town: talk to every NPC again and re-check all buildings to test the hypothesis that the trigger is local.
+    2. Withdraw Hoothoot from the PC in Ecruteak City.
-    3. If the local trigger hypothesis fails, proceed with the plan to acquire a Pokémon with Fly.
+    3. Teach Hoothoot the move Fly.
-    4. Test the alternative hypotheses: healing the Miltank on Route 39 or exploring the Whirl Islands.
+    4. With Fly, I can more easily test my other hypotheses for unblocking the Mahogany Gym, such as healing the Miltank on Route 39 or further exploring the Whirl Islands.

 ## V. Failed Hypotheses & Corrected Misconceptions
 *   **Mahogany Gym Blockade:** The trigger for the Fisher to move is NOT defeating Team Rocket or talking to any of the local NPCs post-Team-Rocket (initial sweep).